OCD and Anxiety

 Your path to sobriety and recovery often begins with a skilled community provider.
 Or, it may start with a visit to an emergency room for a more urgent need.
 If you’ve been down that road, and need more help in overcoming your addiction, Rogers Behavioral Health offers the next level of care.
 With that care comes the expertise and experience of professionals specializing in addiction, led by psychiatrists and physicians with special certification in, and a deep commitment to, addiction medicine.

-A team of psychiatrists, physicians, nurses, counselors, therapists, behavioral specialists and more, who work with adolescents and adults with substance use disorders.
+A team of psychiatrists, physicians, nurses, counselors, therapists, behavioral specialists and more work with adolescents and adults with substance use disorders.
 Here you’ll find a range of treatment options including:

 We specialize in care for substance use disorders, including alcohol, drug and, specifically, opioid addiction, as well as the dual diagnosis of mental health and addiction.